lobodava/artisan-orm/README.md

 * the *SqlDataReader* as the fastest method of data reading;
 * a bunch of its own *extensions to ADO.NET methods*, both synchronous and asynchronous;
 * strictly structured static *Mappers*;
-* *User Defined Table Types* as a mean of entity saving;
+* *User Defined Table Types* as a mean of object saving;
 * *unique negative identities* as a flag of new entities;
-* a special approach to writing stored procedures for entity reading and saving.
+* a special approach to writing stored procedures for object reading and saving.

 Artisan ОRМ is available as [NuGet Package](http://www.nuget.org/packages/Artisan.ORM).